 Let’s look at an example.
 John is 25 and is beginning his first job at a bank.
 He’s looking at places to live but knows he wants to be able to save $1500 a year at the very least to invest.

 Live Frugally.
 The smartest move John could make is living within walking or biking distance of work, eliminating the need for a car.
 That in itself would save John well over $1500 in transportation costs each year.
 He could also share the rent with a friend instead or buy his own place and rent out any extra rooms.
 These would all amount to huge savings over time.
 But, many people’s living situation is not always that easy to change so, what are some other options for John?
-He could get a Costco membership to save a ton on food, cut the Starbucks to once a week, or cut dining out to once a month.
+He could get a Costco membership to save a ton on food (they have a great returns policy, btw), cut the Starbucks to once a week, or cut dining out to once a month.
 Obviously, there are a ton of ways to trim the fat here and there but take a look at your three biggest expenses, which for just about everyone will be housing, transportation, and food.
 While these cost us the most, they are often areas where the most saving can be done as well.

 Take what Uncle Sam gives you.
 A second, very smart move for John to make would be to enroll in an automatic savings plans such as a 401k.
 These can be amazingly helpful as they tend to remove the temptation of ever spending money in the first place.
 So, maximize your IRA or 401ks to help get that savings rate up.